antimof/UxPlay/README.md

 included in binary packages, as NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/) must be downloaded, and three header files from it must be added to the gstreamer source before the plugin can be compiled.
-Users must do this themselves, see [these instructions](https://gist.github.com/corenel/a615b6f7eb5b5425aa49343a7b409200), and adapt them as necessary for your GStreamer installation.
+Users must do this themselves: see [these instructions](https://gist.github.com/corenel/a615b6f7eb5b5425aa49343a7b409200), and adapt them as necessary for your GStreamer installation.
 This plugin should be used with the `-vd nvdec` (or nvh264dec) and `-vs glimagesink`  uxplay options.